 Chipping Away at Parkinson’s

-Chipping Away at Parkinson’s is a novel wiffle ball golf fundraiser that played out over two sprawling, wooded properties in the Brandonmore subdivision in Union Township.
+Chipping Away at Parkinson’s is a novel wiffle ball golf fundraiser that is played out over two sprawling, wooded properties in the Brandonmore subdivision in Union Township.
 Above, co-founders Paul Lake and Bob Dames joined fellow organizers in presenting the Gardner Center with $35,000 in proceeds from the 2016 event, bringing their three-year total giving to $99,500.

 If you are interested in learning more about how to support our mission of providing the highest level of compassionate care and doing innovative research on Parkinson’s Disease and Movement Disorders, please contact: